resurfaceio/test-containers/helm/resurfaceio/resurface/README.md

     - **minio.consoleService.type**: string.
 Defaults to `ClusterIP`.
     - **minio.consoleService.port**: integer.
 Defaults to `9001`.

+External integrations can be configured in the **integrations** section.

+- The **integrations.axway** subsection corresponds to the Axway integration.
+  - **integrations.axway.enabled**: If set to `true`, Axway polling will be enabled.
+Defaults to `false`.
+  - **integrations.axway.clientID**: string.
+Name of Axway service account.
+Required only if **integrations.axway.secretName** is not set.
+  - **integrations.axway.clientSecret**: string.
+Password for Axway service account.
+Required only if **integrations.axway.secretName** is not set.
+  - **integrations.axway.orgID**: string.
+Axway tenant identifier.
+Required only if **integrations.axway.secretName** is not set.
+  - **integrations.axway.secretName**: string.
+Name of an already existing Kubernetes Secret containing the three required fields (clientID, clientSecret, and OrgID).
+Required only if at least one of the **integrations.axway.clientID**, **integrations.axway.clientID**, or **integrations.axway.clientID** values is missing.

-The **custom** section holds the values for fields that can be overriden in any default configuration.
+The **custom** section holds the values for fields that can be overridden in any default configuration.
 None of its fields are required.
 The following fields can be found nested in this section:

 - The **custom.service** subsection is where the configuration for both the internal service resources can be found.
   - **custom.service.apiexplorer**: nested subsection that refers to the Resurface frontend service.